New Facts About Factor-Demand Dynamics: Employment, Jobs, and Workers

 Wolter H.J.
 Hassink

-University of Utrecht - Department of General Social Sciences; Institute for the Study of Labor (IZA)
+Utrecht University - Department of General Social Sciences; Institute for the Study of Labor (IZA)

 Jan C. Van Ours